-It is always good to learn helpful greetings and phrases before going to a new country so below you will find a list of useful language apps.
+It is always good to learn helpful greetings and phrases before going to a new country.
+Below you will find a list of useful language apps.

 All students going on an Erasmus+ exchange will be given access to the Online Linguistic Support (OLS) platform provided for free by the European Commission.
 The OLS provide free language tuition in the local language of the country you’re going to in a variety of different activities.
 More information can be found on the OLS website.